Slicer/teem/src/hest/README.md

 - Separately, and possibly confusingly, `hest`'s behavior has many knobs and controls, stored in the `hestParm` struct.
 The pointer-to-struct is always named `hparm` in the code, to try to distinguish it from the parameters appearing on the command-line.
 - An _option_ determines how to set one C variable.
 In the C code, one `hestOpt` struct stores everything about how to parse one option, _and_ the results of that parsing.
 An array of `hestOpt` structs (not pointers to structs) is how a `hest`-using program communicates what it wants to learn from the command-line.
 The `hestOpt` array is usually built up by calls to one of the `hestOptAdd` functions.
 - On the command-line, the option may be specified by a flag and its associated parms; this is a _flagged_ option.
 Options may also be _unflagged_, or what others call "positional" arguments, because which C variable is set by parsing that option is disambiguated by the option's position on the command-line, and the corresponding ordering of `hestOpt` structs in the `hestOpt` array.
-- `hest`'s goal is to process _all_ the args in the `argv` you give it.
-In this way `hest` is more like Python's `argparse` that tries to make sense of the entire command-line, rather than, say, POSIX `getopt` which sees some parts of `argv` as flag-prefixed options but leaves the rest as "operands" for something else downstream to interpret. `hest` doesn't know what an operand is, and tries to slot every `argv` element into an argument of some (possibly unflagged) option.
-- An option may have no parms, one parm, a fixed number of parms, or a variable number of parms.
+- An option may have no parms, one parm, a fixed number of parms, or a variable number of parms; `hest` calls these _variadic_ options to separate the description of the options from the information (the C _variable_) that the option describes.
 Unflagged options must have one or more parms.
-With `mv *.txt dir`, the `*.txt` filenames could be parsed as a variable number of parms for an unflagged option, and `dir` would be a fixed single parm for a second unflagged option.
-Flagged options can appear in any order on the command-line, and the same option can be repeated: later appearances over-ride earlier appearances.
+With `mv *.txt dir`, the `*.txt` filenames could be parsed as a variadic parm list for an unflagged option, and `dir` would be a fixed single parm for a second unflagged option.
-- Sometimes multiple command-line options need to be saved and re-used together, over a time span longer than one shell or any variables set it.
+- Sometimes multiple command-line options need to be saved and re-used together, over a time span longer than any one shell.
 Command-line options can thus be stored in _response files_, and the contents of response files effecively expanded into the command-line.
-Response files can have comments, and response files can name other response files.
+Response files can have comments (from `#` to end of line, just like shell scripts), and response files can in turn name other response files.
 - The main `hest` function that does the parsing is `hestParse`.
 Its job is to set one variable (which may have multiple components) for every `hestOpt`.
 Information for setting each variable can come from the command-line, or from the default string set in the `hestOpt`, but it has to come from somewhere.
 Essentially, if no default string is given, then the option _must_ be set on the command-line (or a response file named there).
 In this sense, `hest`'s "options" are badly named, because they are not really optional.

-Note that `hest` does not attempt to follow POSIX conventions (or terminology) for command-line descriptions, because those conventions don't empower the kind of expressivity and flexibility that motivated `hest`'s creation.
-POSIX does not encompass the scientific computing and visualization contexts that Teem was built for.
+Pre-dating `hest` are the [POSIX conventions for command-line arguments](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html#tag_12_01), wherein the elements of `argv` can be first "options" and then "operands", where "options" are indicated by an initial `-` character, and may have zero or more "option-arguments" (what `hest` calls "parameters").
+However, `hest` does not attempt to follow POSIX conventions (or terminology) for command-line usage.
+In particular, `hest` has no idea of an "operand" while it tries to interpret _every_ the `argv` args as some argument of some (possibly unflagged) option.
+Disregard for POSIX has not limited `hest`'s expressivity and flexibility, or its utility for the scientific computing and visualization contexts that it was built for.

 ## The different `kind`s of options, and how to `hestOptAdd` them.